 Section 16.3.
-Any additions or amendments to the work rules or general orders shall be reduced to writing, sent electronically and posted on the Sharepoint.
+Any additions or amendments to the work rules or general orders shall be reduced to writing, sent electronically and easily accessible to each employee.
 Employees must electronically acknowledge awareness of the addition or amendment within five (5) working days of the posting.
 Any employee on leave of absence, sick leave or vacation shall be required to post electronic acknowledgment within three (3) working days upon return to work.
 This Section does not limit the right of the Employer to implement any work rules prior to the conclusion of the acknowledgment period.